Cfernz/Chapter12-challenge/Activities/Acitivity2.md

 Now we are going to make some fake fastq files to practice with
 1. Make a new directory titled data `mkdir data`
-2. Create a subdirectory in data `mkdir seq`
+2. Create a subdirectory in data `mkdir seqs`
 3. Make some fastq seq files
 	`touch seqs/zmays{A,B,C}_R{1,2}.fastq`